 Trying to catch a fish during our 35 kilometre trip to East Diamond Islet was more difficult than expected.
-Trolling three lures we were constantly hooking Grey Whaler reef sharks—it was such a pain getting the hooks out of their mouths—especially for them—I had to use my little bolt cutters and sacrifice my trebles several times.
+Trolling three lures, we were constantly hooking Grey Whaler reef sharks—it was such a pain getting the hooks out of their mouths—especially for them—I had to use my little bolt cutters to sacrifice my trebles several times.
 We eventually settled for a couple of Jobfish and a small Dog Tooth Tuna to supplement our provisions.
 They cooked up nicely on the BBQ.

-when hundreds decided to glide the up drafts to the stratosphere, it was an amazing sight to behold.
+when hundreds decided to glide the updrafts to the stratosphere.
+It was an amazing sight to behold.

-The Cay had the full complement of marine bird species; our favourites were the petite white capped Black Noddies and Red Footed Booby birds that nest in the branches of shrubbery.
+The Cay had the full complement of marine bird species; our favourites were the petite white-capped Black Noddies and Red Footed Booby birds that nest in the branches of shrubbery.

-The juvenile Red Footed Boobies also loved to gather on our bow rails, and we often found ourselves standing next to them chatting away in birdy talk: it’s a bit like baby talk.
-They would come and go like teenagers meeting at the arcade; sometimes up to 40 visitors at once.
+The juvenile Red Footed Boobies also loved to gather on our bow rails, and we often found ourselves standing next to them chatting away in a birdy talk: it’s a bit like baby talk.
+They would come and go like teenagers meeting at the arcade, sometimes up to 40 visitors at once.
 Fortunately, our pets preferred spending their nights on the islet: so poop mess and smell were minimal.

-Soon after we arrived the winds dropped to five-ten knots and stayed that way for a week.The water visibility was an amazing 50 me at times.
+Soon after we arrived, the winds dropped to five-ten knots and stayed that way for a week.The water visibility was an amazing 50 me at times.

 I enjoyed playing cat and mouse with the spritely Pale Lined Rock crabs, trying to capture the perfect photo, which of course, I never got.

-One beautiful quiet day we decided to try our hand at underwater portraiture.
-Sylvie put on a dress and sunnies and free dived; I sat on the bottom with my scuba tank taking shots till her little lungs complained.
+One beautiful quiet day, we decided to try our hand at underwater portraiture.
+Sylvie put on a dress and sunnies, and free dived; I sat on the bottom with my scuba tank taking shots till her little lungs complained.
 It was fun anyhow—we have potential.

 After an idyllic week, we moved ship west to explore the central and west islets.
 We returned when the winds turned North Westerly.
 A yacht stopping over on its way to Australia from Vanuatu was the only other visitor.
 It was pleasant to share stories with another human for a couple of days.